Validation

 The $this->validate Method

-The $this->validate helper which is available in Maravel will always return a JSON response with the relevant error messages.
-This is in contrast to the Maravelith version of the method which will return a redirect response if the request is not an AJAX request.
+The $this->validate helper which is available in Maravel will always lead to a JSON response with the relevant error messages.
+This is in contrast to the Maravelith version of the method which will lead to a redirect response if the request is not an AJAX request.
 Since Maravel is stateless and does not support sessions, flashing errors to the session is not a possibility.
 If you would like to use redirects and flashed error data, you should use the full Maravelith framework.

 Unlike Maravelith, Maravel provides access to the validate method from within Route closures: